swaptacular/swpt-k8s-config/README.md

 ## Clone this repository

-First you need to create a fork of this repository, and then clone it:
+First you need to create a fork of this repository, and then clone it
+locally:

 **Note**: In this example, the name of the user is `johndoe`.